Manufacture of wooden houses - House insulation

 What are the benefits of sealing your home and how to do a leak test

-From 2021 onwards, the NZEB standard will be mandatory for all newly constructed buildings for which planning permission has been issued after 31 December 2020.
-This means that all buildings constructed from now on must be near-zero energy buildings (nZEB: near Zero-Energy Building), i.e. very energy efficient.
-Another requirement is that this very low energy requirement should be met as far as possible from renewable sources.
-Whereas until now we have all managed our own energy consumption in our own way, now the house must be designed to meet EU requirements and those of the Ministry of Regional Development and Public Administration.
-It's no longer just about what each of us thinks about energy consumption and paying the bills, but about a Europe-wide requirement to protect resources and reduce the noxiousness of burning fossil fuels.
-In the new houses we build we will use less energy for heating air, water, cooling, air conditioning, ventilation.
+From 2021 onwards, the NZEB standard is mandatory for all newly constructed buildings for which the building permit was issued after 31 December 2020.
+This means that all buildings built from now on must be nearly zero-energy buildings (nZEB: nearly Zero-Energy Building), i.e. very energy efficient.
+Another requirement is that this very low energy demand should be met as much as possible from renewable sources.
+While until now each of us managed the energy consumption of our homes in our own way, now the house has to be designed to respect EU requirements and those of the Ministry of Regional Development and Public Administration.
+It's no longer just about what each of us thinks about energy consumption and paying the bills, but about a Europe-wide requirement to protect resources and reduce the noxious emissions from burning fossil fuels.
+In new homes we will use less energy for heating air, water, cooling, air conditioning and ventilation.
 How can we do this?
-By building well-insulated and well-sealed houses so that energy losses are reduced to zero.
+By building well insulated and well sealed houses so that energy losses are reduced to zero.

 energy efficiency houses blower-door tightness test